BlasBenito/myWebsite/content/home/experience.md

   - Executed a €199000 project by the Norwegian National Science Foundation (NFR).
   - Published 6 papers in peer-reviewed international journals.
   - [One paper](https://onlinelibrary.wiley.com/doi/full/10.1111/ecog.04772) received the Most Downloaded Paper Award and was highlighted as an Editor's Pick by the Journal
-  - Developed 3 R packages with a total of 53000 downloads for time-series comparison and analysis.
+  - Developed 3 R packages with a total of 70.000 downloads for time-series comparison and analysis.
-  - Enhanced my skills in time-series analysis and developer of R packages."""
+  - Enhanced my skill set in time-series analysis and R package development."""

 [[experience]]
   title = "Staff researcher"